 FAW Safeguarding Team

-- Comprises of National Safeguarding Manager, Safeguarding Co-ordinator and Compliance Co-ordinator
+- Comprises of National Safeguarding & Player Welfare Manager, Safeguarding Executive and Safeguarding Co-ordinator

 - Manage statutory and legal matters